Road construction season has started with a vengeance as three major rehab projects all get started this week drivers on I-24 in western Kentucky..

-Of course the biggest is Phase 2 of the Ohio River bridge rehab that resumes on Monday.
-Lane restrictions will return, and eventually both eastbound lanes of the bridge will be closed.
-Two-way head-to-head traffic will be established in the westbound lanes.
+Phase 2 of the Ohio River bridge rehab resumed on Sunday night.
+Within a few weeks, both eastbound lanes of the bridge will be closed, and two-way head-to-head traffic will be established in the westbound lanes.
 That work will be in place through October.

-Finally, a five-mile section of Interstate 24 in Christian County will be reduced to one lane in each direction next week between Oak Grove and the Tennessee line.
+Also on Sunday, a five-mile section of Interstate 24 in Christian County was reduced to one lane in each direction between Oak Grove and the Tennessee line.

 That project is scheduled to be completed by mid-August.